 Figure 1.
 (Left): Diagram indicating the algebraic signal model .
 (Center): Algebraic Neural Network (AlgNN) with three layers whose algebraic model is different.
 (Right): Notion of perturbation of an algebraic signal model.

-We (my mentor at Upenn Alejandro Ribeiro and I) introduced Algebraic neural networks (AlgNN) as a tool to study stability properties in convolutional neural architectures where formal convolutions are used.
-AlgNN arise from algebraic signal processing as a generalization of neural convolutional architectures where formal convolutions are used.
+We (my mentor at Upenn Alejandro Ribeiro and I) introduced Algebraic neural networks (AlgNN) as a tool to study stability properties in convolutional neural architectures.
+AlgNNs arise from the use of algebraic signal processing as a generalization tool of the signal processing models in the layers of neural convolutional architectures.
 A vast number of new points of view about the processing of signals has emerged in recent years exploiting different types of convolutions, and while notions of stability have been obtained independently for traditional convolutional neural networks (CNNs) and graph neural networks (GNNs), there were substantial similarities not only in the results but in the analysis performed that were not well understood or explained.
 Our recent paper explains these similarities and provides a general notion of stability at the algebraic level.

 An algebraic signal model (see Fig. 1 (left)) can be defined as a triple , where is an algebra, is a vector space and is a homomorphism from onto itself.
 The elements of the algebra are called algebraic filters and the elements in are the signals to be processed.
 The elements in the model are tied together under the notions of representation theory.
 In particular, the pair is a representation of the algebra .